-To ensure that new development is suitably connected to the internet with realistic future proof upgrades available and the provision of broadband is considered with all residential and employment applications.
+To ensure that new development provides infrastructure to enable broadband connectivity that will future proof the development and that the provision of telecoms and broadband is considered with residential and employment applications.

-For new residential developments over 10 dwellings and employment developments above 200sq m applicants.
-All new residential and employment developments should demonstrate through the submission of a 'connectivity statement' how the proposal will provide access to accommodate superfast broadband (24Mbps+) and be compatible with local broadband fibre networks where relevant.
+For new residential developments over 10 dwellings and employment developments above 200sq m applicants should demonstrate how the proposal will be able to accommodate superfast broadband (24Mbps+) and be compatible with local broadband fibre networks where relevant.
 Where needed, multiple ducts will be provided to enable several providers access to the site.